Skip to main content

 grailThe Grail metadata is always added and gives meta-information about the query execution.

 metricsMetric metadata can be requested by adding the parameter ?enrich=metric-metadata to /query:execute and /query:poll requests.
-Suppose the query result contains metric keys (for example, dt.host.disk.free ).
-In that case, the response will be enriched with an additional metadata section, metrics, which contains information about those metrics, such as their units and display names.
+Suppose the query result has metric keys (for example, dt.host.disk.free ).
+In that case, the response will be enriched with an extra metadata section, metrics, which has information about those metrics, such as their units and display names.

 Endpoints